Hootan Shakiba

-Hootan Shakiba (هوتن شکیبا; born June 14, 1984) is an Iranian-Kurdish actor.
-He is best known for his role as Habib in Bachelors (2016–2019) which earned him a Hafez Award.
-Shakiba won the Crystal Simorgh for Best Actor for portraying Abdolhamid Rigi in When the Moon Was Full (2019).
+Hootan Shakiba (هوتن شکیبا; born 14 June 1984) is an Iranian actor.
+He is best known for his role as Habib Naghavi in Bachelors (2016–2019) which earned him a Hafez Award.
+Shakiba won the Crystal Simorgh for Best Actor and his second Hafez Award for portraying Abdolhamid Rigi in When the Moon Was Full (2019).

-Early life
+Early life and education

-Shakiba was born on June 14, 1984, in Tehran and grew up in Sanandaj.
+Hootan Shakiba was born on 14 June 1984, in Sanandaj, Kurdistan, Iran to a Kurdish family and grew up there.
+He studied in Imam Mohammad Ghazali Governmental Leading Middle School.
 He received a Bachelor's degree in theater directing from Soore University and a Master's degree in acting from University of Arts.

 Career

 2008–2012: Career beginnings

 Shakiba started acting at age 18 with working in theatre and short films.
 He played his first major and professional work in 2008 with Tune Your Violins play which earned him his first acting award at the 11th Iran International University Theater Festival.

 In 2009 he played in Marat/Sade play and earned a Honorary Diploma at the 12th Iran International University Theater Festival.

 In 2012 he acted in Mad Toy play and received the first place acting prize at the 19th International Children and Youth Theater Festival.

 He played 21 plays between 2008–2012 and became known on theater industry.